oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-oci-iam-resources/create-oci-iam-resources.md

 ### About Identity and Access Management

 The OCI IAM provides the necessary resources for managing user authentication, logically dividing resources into compartments, and managing authorizations using groups and policies.
 Tenancies today have access to IAM either with or without *Identity Domains*.
-The latter is the older version of IAM and on which this lab is based on.
+In this lab, we will provision the resources using identity domains.

 ### Objectives